scribe-security/docs/docs/valint/policies.md

 </details>

+## Filtering Policy Rules (Early Availability)

+Since policy rules can be labeled with user-defined labels and also can be a part of one ore more initiatives, it's possible to filter them by these parameters on runtime.
+For this purpose, `valint` has flags `--filter-label` and `--filter-initiative` respectively.

+When using these flags, `valint` will only evaluate the rules that match the provided labels and/or initiatives.
+In order to be run, a rule should match all the provided labels and/or initiatives.
+If no rules in a policy are matched the requirements, the policy will be omitted.

 ## Evidence Lookup

 In order to run a policy rule, `valint` requires relevant evidence, which can be found in a storage using a number of parameters.
 These parameters can be set manually by the user or automatically derived from the context.
 Parameters that can be derived automatically are categorized into three context groups: "target," "pipeline", and "product".